Black Randy and the Metrosquad: History

 Black Randy's lyrics gave him a reputation for being as witty as he was offensive with songs about porn, Marlon Brando, and Idi Amin.
-Their first single, "Trouble at the Cup", advocated fighting the police, describing a fantasy wherein the Hollywood Blvd. street hustlers would rise up and take violent revenge for the frequent police harassment they experienced.
+Their first single, "Trouble at the Cup", advocated fighting the police, describing a fantasy wherein street hustlers on Hollywood Boulevard would rise up and take violent revenge for the frequent police harassment they experienced.
 He also covered James Brown's "Say It Loud - I'm Black and I'm Proud".
-The band also covered various porn music themes from the 70s.
+The band also covered various porn music themes from the 1970s.